Zephaniah

 Zephaniah 1:12

-'At that time I will search Jerusalem with lamps and punish those who are complacent, who are like wine left on its dregs, who think, "The Lord will do nothing, either good or bad."'
+When that time comes, I will search Yerushalayim with lamps and punish those who are [smug and thick, like wine] left too long on its dregs, who say to themselves, 'ADONAI will do nothing - neither good nor bad.'

-In their idolatry, there were those who said that God was like a wooden idol and did not do anything.
+Searching Jerusalem using candles speaks of Passover and the search that was conducted (using candles) to rid the home of any leaven and we remember that leaven has to do with anything that is not right and proper for that time.
+We see that God says he is going to punish those that are not willing to change and be conformed to the ways of god.
+In their idolatry, there were those who said that God was like a wooden idol and did not do anything either good or evil.
 On the day of judgment, these people will see that God is both alive and active.
 The same thing is happening today as many believe in a distant god that they just pray to when they need something.

 Zephaniah 1:13

-Their wealth will be plundered, their houses demolished.
-They will build houses but not live in them; they will plant vineyards but not drink the wine.
+For this, their wealth will be plundered; and their houses will be destroyed.
+Yes, they will build houses but not live in them; they will plant vineyards but not drink the wine."

 Zephaniah 1:14

 You can almost feel how near this day is today as it feels like things are speeding up.
-This day of judgment is surely coming and it will indeed be a bitter day for those that are not trusting in Christ.
+This day of judgment is surely coming and it will indeed be a bitter day for those that are not trusting in Yeshua Messiah.
+The sound of the day speaks of the blowing of the shofar which is a reminder of God's provision for victory.

 Zephaniah 1:15-17

-Today, many people have only been told about a part of God's nature which is His love for us and so many will ask "How could our loving God do this to His people?"
-The simple fact of the matter is that, on this day, God's children will not be on the earth to experience His wrath.
+Today, many people have only been told about a part of God's nature which is his love for us and so many will ask "How could our loving God do this to his people?"
+The simple fact of the matter is that, on this day, God's children will not be on the earth to experience his wrath.
 Zephaniah tells us that those who are there on this day have "sinned against the Lord" but what does that mean as we all have sinned and fallen short of the glory of God?
-The sin that is referred to is the rejection of Jesus Christ as the Son of God and the Lord of our lives.
+The sin that is referred to is the rejection of Yeshua Messiah as the Son of God and the Lord of our lives.

 Zephaniah 1:18